 You Are Not A Shit Mom!!!

-We are told to be a great mom, to keep a clean house, to cook homemade meals, to provide valuable teaching moments, to keep up with social interactions and play dates.
+We are told to be great moms, to keep a clean house, to cook homemade meals, to provide valuable teaching moments, to keep up with social interactions and playdates.

 Reframing Your Mom Imposter Syndrome

 Think about 5 things you enjoyed this week as a mother and how you feel like you gave your children something good.

 - Played a game,

 Think about 5 things you did today for your family that fits into the role of motherhood.

 - story time etc.